fhk-jp/Faraz-Khan-Portfolio/dataviz3.md

 Both individuals thought that the number of asylum cases denied were increasing at a rapid rate.
-They thought the trendline was meant to communicate the increasing nature, but I had to point the percetnage
-- Can you describe to me what this is telling you?

-- Is there anything you find surprising or confusing?

-- Who do you think is the intended audience for this?

-- Is there anything you would change or do differently?
+They thought the trendline was meant to communicate the increasing nature, but I had to point out the percentage of asylum cases denied on the right-hand side.
+This helped me rethink the labeling more and include a key.
+They were both surprised by the increasing number of asylum cases being denied, but later acknowledged that the visualization speaks to the controversial nature of the current immigration policy.
+One of them thought that the intended audience was "liberals", while the other thought it would be policymakers.
+I did not realize that when I first looked at the visual; I thought it was more geared towards researchers and newspaper publishers.
+They both liked the visual as it was presented to them and agreed that I did not need to include the raw values of cases approved; it would have taken away from the message and be considered "chart junk".

 ## Step 3: Re-creating Visualization: